Okay, we’ve got one for all you seafood lovers headed to Disney World!

 Best of EPCOT

 Quick Service: Yorkshire County Fish Shop

 So there are a few places on our “Best Of” lists for Fish and Chips, and one of those is Yorkshire County Fish Shop.
 And yes, you will probably have to stand in line to sample these Fish and Chips, but there’s a reason the line is usually long here — the fish and chips here are UH-mazing.

 The fish is fresh, the batter makes for a perfect crunch, and the hearty chips are perfection.
 What’s not to love?
 Even better?
 This is a quick-service location so you can get your Fish and Chips to go or grab a table and settle down with a pint from the beer selections or from the nearby Rose and Crown Pub!
 Now that’s a classic British seafood experience!
 Looking to make it even more of an event?
 Rose and Crown Dining Room serves up a very similar (and larger) portion of the Fish and Chips!

 Table Service: Monsieur Paul

 Monsieur Paul is actually considered a signature dining experience by Disney.
 It is all about creating an authentic French dining experience.
 You’ll find the cozy spot on the second floor above Chefs de France and feel instantly transported to a fine French restaurant in Paris, not in the heart of a popular theme park!
-This classically French menu features an impressive lineup of fresh seafood.
-You can opt to start with the Smoked Fish Assortment or the Escargot Cromesquis.
-You also can’t go wrong with the Pan-Seared Arctic Char Filet or the Bacon-wrapped Tilefish.
-We loved the Red Snapper that was once on the menu, but the potato-scaled Black Sea Bass seems like the same dish with a different fish!
+This classically French menu features fresh seafood with a Fish Course being one of 5 courses in the meal.

 Some other EPCOT spots you can find some seafood are: